 Regardless of whether the institution determines that research misconduct occurred, the Research Integrity Officer will make reasonable efforts to protect Complainants who made allegations of research misconduct in good faith and any individuals who cooperate in good faith with inquiries and investigations of such allegations.
 Upon completion of an investigation, the Research Integrity Officer will determine, after consulting with the Complainant as needed, what steps, if any, are needed to restore the position or reputation of the Complainant.
 The Research Integrity Officer is responsible for implementing any such steps.
 The Research Integrity Officer will also make reasonable efforts during the inquiry and investigation to prevent any retaliation against the Complainant.

 If relevant, the Research Integrity Officer will determine whether the Complainant's allegations of research misconduct were made in good faith.
 If a determination is made that an allegation was not made in good faith, the Research Integrity Officer will determine whether any administrative action should be taken against the Complainant.

 Institutional officials will take interim administrative actions, as appropriate, to protect external sponsors' funds and, if Federal funds are involved, ensure that the purposes of the Federal financial assistance are carried out.

 After completion of a case and all ensuing related actions, the Research Integrity Officer will prepare a complete file, including the records of any inquiry or investigation and copies of all documents and other materials furnished to the Research Integrity Officer or committees.
-The Research Integrity Officer will keep the file for seven years beyond completion of the case to permit later assessment of the case.
+The Research Integrity Officer will keep the file for seven (7) years beyond completion of the case.
 ORI or other authorized DHHS personnel will be given access to the records upon request.